KINDS OF KITES

 Specific Kite Families

-There are hundreds of kinds of kites; their appearances are different and they fly differently.
-Many authors have created their own lists of “kite families” to distinguish different groups of kites, but different kite types often overlap, making it hard to construct an exclusive classification scheme.
+There are hundreds of kinds of kites; their appearances are different, and they fly differently.
+Many authors have created their own lists of “kite families” to distinguish different groups of kites.
+Still, different kite types often overlap, making it hard to construct an exclusive classification scheme.
 But here’s some useful information about kite families.

 Two fundamental questions can help distinguish kite types:

 1. What does the kite look like?

 Since kites are objects that fly with lines that control their flight, a good FIRST QUESTION to start with about a kite’s design is how many lines control the kite’s flight?
 This gives us a distinction between kites controlled by one line and kites controlled by multiple lines.
 Which gives us two categories:

 - Multi-line kites

 SECOND KITE DESIGN QUESTION: How many kites are being flown at the same time?
 One kiteflier will be controlling either

 - a single kite or